Palmr/2048-SFML/Readme.md

 It works okay, functional is probably the best word for this code.
 It's not all that pretty and there's no animations (as I'm yet to read about writing animation code).
 But it is kind of playable.
 Not bad for a C++/game first attempt in an afternoon.

-There is a slight deviation to the original in that my clone adds new tiles even if your keypress didn't move any existing ones.
-Will perhaps fix that in a few years...

 If you're so bored that you want to compile this the only dependency is [SFML 2.1](http://www.sfml-dev.org/download/sfml/2.1/)